 Alaska Wildlife: Eagles and Whales Aboard Luxury Yacht Northern Song

-UPDATE: As of January 6, 2019 this workshop is sold out.
-Please contact us to be placed on the waiting list.
+UPDATE: As of July 24, 2019, this workshop is sold out.
+Please contact us to be put on the waiting list, thanks.

 Southeast Alaska is a remarkable place.
 Historically, as the northern end of the fabled Inside Passage, “Southeast” has long been an important travel corridor for Native peoples, and those seeking fortunes in fur and gold.
 Culturally, it remains the ancestral homeland of the Tlingit people, whose traditional ways still permeate.
 Geologically, it is new land, still rebounding from the weight of retreating glaciers, and still largely defined by those that remain.
 Ecologically, Southeast’s lands are dominated by the Tongass National Forest, the largest in the United States, and containing much of the last temperate rainforest region left anywhere in the world.

 The majority of the land in Southeast Alaska lies within 3 miles of the coastline—nowhere else is there such an intimate relationship between land and sea.
 Bald eagles—some 25% of the world’s total—fish for salmon and herring along Southeast’s waterways.
 Bears too, growing unusually large here on the local bounty.
 Humpback whales travel thousands of miles from their breeding grounds to feed in Southeast’s nutrient-rich waters, and killer whales, porpoise, and otters are resident.
 Nearly every living thing in Southeast depends in some way—directly or indirectly—on its waterways.